 From Mickleham Road, the school complex is approached via a winding road through a rural landscape.
 The College is set out like a small village complete with plazas flanked by larger buildings and students walk down paths to individual classrooms, complete with pitched roofs and verandahs.
 Inside, each classroom has heating and air conditioning, carpet, audio-visual facilities, bag storage and a teacher's office.
-Specialist facilities include the Chapel and Performing Arts Centre, a library, science laboratories, art rooms, computer laboratories, design technology facility, environmental centre, food technology kitchen and a gymnasium.
+Specialist facilities include the Chapel and Performing Arts Centre, a library, science laboratories, art rooms, computer laboratories, design technology facility, environmental centre, kitchen garden centre, food studies centre and a gymnasium.
 The school leads by example in the concept of sustainability.
 An extensive revegetation program is also in place.